TheScienceMuseum/elastic-wikidata/README.md

 1. Write a SPARQL query and save it to a text/.rq file.
 See [example](queries/humans.rq).
 2. Run `ew query` with the `-p` option pointing to the file containing the SPARQL query.
 Optionally add a `--page_size` for the SPARQL query.

+### Temporary side effects

+As of version *0.3.1* refreshing the search index is disabled for the duration of load by default, as [recommended by ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/tune-for-indexing-speed.html#_unset_or_increase_the_refresh_interval).
+Refresh is re-enabled to the default interval of `1s` after load is complete.
+To disable this behaviour use the flag `--no_disable_refresh/-ndr`.